 With our presence across cities, regions and remote areas, we are a part of the fabric of society.
 We use our resources and skills to partner with the communities that we are part of to improve the health and well-being of our customers, creating employment opportunities for young Australians and New Zealanders, and supporting communities facing natural disasters with emergency relief and post-disaster recovery.
-Some of our initiatives include Free Fruit for Kids, Earn and Learn, S.T.A.N.D., White Ribbon and programs with our food rescue partners such as OzHarvest and Foodbank.
+Some of our initiatives include Free Fruit for Kids, S.T.A.N.D., and programs with our food rescue partners such as OzHarvest and Foodbank.

 In addition to Woolworths’ direct contribution to community partnerships, we help customers contribute directly to charitable organisations.
 Many Australian and New Zealand communities have a Woolworths business in their town centre, and this provides us with the opportunity to engage with our customers, team members and suppliers to raise awareness of and contribute vital funding to community programs.